n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 09 - Advent of Cyber 2021.md

 ### Question-3

 To view the flag we found in the `User-Agent` flag more cleanly, we can use a Wireshark utility named *"Follow Stream"*.
-Right click the packet you selected and choose  `Follow` > `TCP Stream`.
+Right-click the packet you selected and choose  `Follow` > `TCP Stream`.

 ![Follow TCP Stream](AoC-2021_Photos/Day_09/5.0_AoC-Day-9_12-28-21-Follow-Stream.png)